SecureIdentityAlliance/osia/src/doc/02 - functional.rst

   The design is based on the following assumptions:

   #.
 All persons recorded in a registry have a :term:`UIN`.
 The UIN can be used as a key to access person data for all records.
   #.
-The registries (civil and population) are both considered as centralized systems that are connected.
-If the civil registry
+The registries (civil, population, or other) are considered as centralized systems that are connected.
+If one registry
-     is architectured in a decentralized way, and it is often the case, one of its component must be centralized, connected to the network, and in charge of the exchanges with the population registry.
+     is architectured in a decentralized way, one of its component must be centralized, connected to the network, and in charge of the exchanges with the other registries.
   #.
-Since theregistries are customized for each business needs, dictionaries must be explicitly
+Since the registries are customized for each business needs, dictionaries must be explicitly
      defined to describe the attributes, the event types, and the document types.
-See :ref:`annex-interface-dataaccess` for the mandatory elements of those dictionaries.
+See :ref:`annex-interface-dataaccess` for samples of those dictionaries.
   #.
 The relationship parent/child is not mandatory in the population registry.
 A population registry implementation may
      manage this relationship or may ignore it and rely on the civil registry to manage it.
   #.
 All persons are stored in the population registry.
 There is no record in the civil registry that is not also in
      the population registry.
-  #.
-The interface does not expose biometric services.
-Usage of biometrics is optional and is described in other
-     standards already defined.

 - Biometrics.
 - Third party.
 Identity based services implemented on top of Identity system mainly *Identity Verification* and